A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: Asymptotic and Numerical Analysis to Find Optimal Elastic and Geometric Properties

-For the benchmark model, we numerically model the overlying body as a three-dimensional body and we do not approximate this body as a shell or otherwise.
-Thus, the displacement fields of the bonded two-body elastic problem are obtained by the use of the standard equilibrium equations in the linear elasticity theory.\\
+For the benchmark model, we numerically model the thin body as a three-dimensional body and we do not approximate this body as a shell.
+Thus, the displacement field of this bonded two-body elastic problem is obtained by the use of the standard equilibrium equations in the linear elasticity theory.\\

 In accordance with the framework that is introduced in section \ref{ch3Num}, the overlying body is restricted to the region $x^3 \in (0,h)$.
-Thus, we can express the governing equations of the overlying body as follows,
+Thus, we can express the governing equations of the thin body as follows